Theodore Lyman IV

-Theodore Lyman IV (/ˈlaɪmən/; November 23, 1874 – October 11, 1954) was a U.S. physicist and spectroscopist, born in Boston.
+Theodore Lyman IV (/ˈlaɪmən/; November 23, 1874 – October 11, 1954) was an American physicist and spectroscopist, born in Boston.
 He graduated from Harvard in 1897, from which he also received his Ph.D. in 1900.

 Career

 Lyman became an assistant professor in physics at Harvard, where he remained, becoming full professor in 1917, and where he was also director of the Jefferson Physical Laboratory (1908–17).
 He made important studies in phenomena connected with diffraction gratings, on the wavelengths of vacuum ultraviolet light discovered by Victor Schumann and also on the properties of light of extremely short wavelength, on all of which he contributed valuable papers to the literature of physics in the proceedings of scientific societies.

 Military service

 During World War I he served in France with the American Expeditionary Force, holding the rank of major of engineers.